jeremycaine/openshift/README.md

-# openshift
+# Red Hat OpenShift
-Install, configure, build and run in the Red Hat OpenShift ecosystem
+How-to notes to install, configure, build and run in the Red Hat OpenShift ecosystem.